 Missed quiz: If you miss a quiz with an excused absence, the average of your other quiz scores will be entered in for the missing quiz.
-Please be able to document your excused absence.
-This can happen at most 2 times.
-After that, you will have to use your "drop lowest quiz score" option for further missed quizzes, even if they are excused, unless you can find a way satisfactorily to document why you are missing so many quizzes.
+Please be able to document any excused absence.
+This can happen at most twice.
+After this the "drop lowest quiz score" option will be used for any further missed quizzes unless an acceptable reason for giving an exception can be presented.

-Missed midterm and/or final: If you will miss a midterm and/or final and have an excused absence, please communicate this to your instructor as soon as possible.
+Missed midterm and/or final: If you will miss a midterm and/or final and have an excused absence, please communicate this to your instructor (rsaxton@uno.edu) as soon as possible.
 It is vital that the instructor has as much notice as possible in this case.
 Please make every effort not to miss midterms and/or finals.
 If this occurs, the instructor will try to schedule a makeup midterm and/or final.
-Missed finals are particularly time-sensitive, since final grades for the course are due soon after finals and if you delay the grade deadline will already have passed.
+Missed finals are particularly time-sensitive, since final grades for the course are due soon after finals and if you delay, the grade deadline will pass.
 Be sure to come with your doctor's note and/or letter from employer, or other documented excuse.

 Information on student support services (e.g., Learning Resource Center, Library): You can go to the Math Tutor Center for help with your math classes.
 It is in Mathematics Building 105.
-You are encouraged to ask questions in the recitation hour.
+You are also encouraged to ask questions in the recitation hour.
 Finally, EWA often has help and/or hints for individual problems.

-Important Dates
+Important Dates\